australiangreens/ag-error/README.md

 *candidate to put into a private repo, or rename and make into a public repo.*
 *For the momement however it is just copied between projects*

-TODO: This is also why the dist directory is included in the repository.
+TODO: This is also why the dist directory is included in the repository, but using a postinstall script would be a better option

 ## Usage